Finding a job after studying in Germany

 For students from EU countries

-Being an EU citizen, you can seek job opportunities without a visa.
-The good thing for you is that you will be treated the same as German residents when it comes to accessing the employment market, working conditions and social and tax advantages.
+As an EU citizen, you can seek job opportunities without a visa.
+The good thing for you is that you will be treated no differently to German residents when it comes to accessing the employment market with its regulated working conditions as well as enjoying the social and tax benefits of the country.

 For students from non-EU countries

 If you’re a student from a non-EU country, you can extend your residence permit for up to 18 months in order to find a suitable job in your field of studies.
-You need to prove that you’ve finished your studies and that you have means of supporting yourself financially during the time of your job search.
-During this time, you can take up any job to finance yourself, also as a proof for your income.
-If you find a job matching your qualifications during these 18 months (jobbing, e.g. as a waiter or a barkeeper, wouldn’t count), you can receive a residence permit and enjoy Germany.
-After two more years you are also already eligible for a permanent residence permit.
+You need to prove that you’ve completed your studies and that you have means of supporting yourself financially during the time of your job search.
+For this purpose, during this period, you may take up any job which would also serve as proof of income.
+If you find a job which matches your qualifications during these 18 months (jobbing, e.g., as a waiter or a barkeeper, wouldn’t count), you would receive a temporary residence permit.
+After two more years, you would be eligible for a permanent residence permit.

-If you are interested to study at PFH, it is quite an advantage as you get a job guarantee after you complete your studies, whether you are an EU citizen or not.
-For more details ask the programme director from the programme of your choice.
+If you are interested in studying at PFH, it could be of great advantage as you also get a job guarantee after you complete your studies, whether you are an EU citizen or not.
+For more details ask the supervisor of the programme of your choice.

-What to consider for a job in Germany
+What should be considered for a job in Germany

-3. If you’re more interested though in Composites, there is not only Airbus or the aircraft industry.
-You can also think of Formula 1, renewable energies with wind turbines, bikes, or of course in Germany: automotive
+- However, if you’re more interested in Composites, there is not only Airbus or the aircraft industry.
+You can also think of Formula 1, renewable energies with wind turbines, bikes or, of course - in Germany - the automotive industry.

-We hope we answered your pressing questions in terms of finding a job after graduating in Germany.
-If you’re still in the phase of considering where to study in Germany, take a look at our General Management study program and the Composites study.
+We hope we have answered any pressing questions you may have had in terms of finding a job after graduating in Germany.
+If you’re still in the phase of considering where to study in Germany, take a look at our General Management and the Composites study programmes.